Alexandre Delcommune: Katanga expedition

 Delcommune's expedition was primarily concerned with finding gold, and secondarily with settling the country.
 Delcommune was to try to make Msiri accept Belgian rule, and then go south to where the gold fields were thought to be.
 His chosen route up the Lualaba from Bena-Kamba turned out to be extremely difficult, with many rapids to be negotiated.
 On 3 May 1891 the expedition reached N'Gongo-Lutita.
 There they met Rachid, the nephew and successor of Tippoo-Tib, who lent them porters.
 Delcommune went on by land, making treaties with the local chiefs as he went.

 Delcommune's expedition reached Bunkeya in October 1891, but he was unable to persuade Msiri to accept Belgian rule and continued south.

 In December 1891 a larger expedition arrived at Bunkeya from Zanzibar.
 At the age of 25 the Canadian-born engineer, soldier and mercenary William Grant Stairs had been second in command of Henry Morton Stanley's 1887 expedition to relieve Emin Pasha in Equatoria.

 In 1891 he was commissioned to lead an expedition to Bunkeya to obtain Msiri's submission.

 Stairs demanded that Msiri accept the sovereignty of Leopold II over his territory.
 Msiri again refused and fled to a nearby village where he was killed by members of Stairs' force.
 Resistance ceased and Katanga came under Belgian rule.

 In August 1892, Delcommune's expedition was returning north by way of Lake Tanganyika, where he came to the assistance of a group of missionaries from the London Missionary Society at Albertville who were threatened by Arab slavers.
 However, in an attempt to gain control of the Arab fort the Belgians were beaten off.
+Out of the 650 men that left on Delcommune's expedition, 543 had lost their lives by the time it ended in February 1893.